ivadomed/model-spinal-rootlets/README.md

 The final dataset (D2) has been modified by changing voxel values according to the spinal level resulting in dataset D3.
 An initial
 training of 5 folds with 1000 epochs has been done.
-After reviewing the results and manually correcting the dataset ( sct_maths -d 1 used to help labeling this time), a new training of 5 folds with 2000 epochs is in progress.
+After reviewing the results and manually correcting the dataset ( sct_maths -denoise 1 used to help labeling this time), a new training of 5 folds with 2000 epochs is in progress.

 ### C) Reproduce